 - Best-performing.
 As mentioned above, research shows that users are twice as likely to click on short links using real words.
 See all the stats in this infographic.

 - Private.
 With legacy link shorteners, your link stats are accessible to the public.
 Eek!
 This means your competitors could discover the kinds of campaigns you’re running, and your success rate, just by looking at your short link data.
 But at BL.INK, your link data is private and available only to you, when you’re logged in to your account.

-In addition to their similarities, there are a few key differences between Smart Links and branded links:
+In addition to their similarities, there are a few key differences between unbranded and branded links:

 Branded links showcase your brand.
 For example:

 To create branded links, you purchase or add a domain specifically for your links, such as YOURBRAND.social, YOURBRAND.news, YOURBRAND.live, etc..
 Using branded short links helps to build brand awareness and recognition; your links signal that the content you’re sharing is from your brand.
 Knowing what destination is in store makes your audience more likely to trust the content, which is one of the reasons they’re more likely to click and share.
 A recent study showed that users were 75% more likely to share a custom-branded link.
 But even when users don’t click on your link, you’ve still delivered a valuable, memorable brand impression with your custom short link to anyone and everyone that sees it – a powerful means to generate brand awareness.